Frequently Asked Questions

 These two observations largely influenced our character as it exists in INVERSES.
 And no, our character doesn’t have a name, nor does it have a gender.
 It is what it is – a cardboard box!

 Where was everything produced?

 The books were printed in Hong Kong with specialty papers, the scents were designed and hand poured in LA in Jacqueline’s laboratory, and the CDs were pressed and packaged by hand in Vancouver.

-The music was recorded by Lindsay in an LA studio (with the same piano used by Supertramp!).
-The soundscapes were designed by Robin in Stockholm, making use of various field recordings sourced from UK/France by Antoine Bertin.
+The music was recorded by Lindsay in an LA studio (with the same piano used by Supertramp).
+The soundscapes were designed by Robin in Stockholm, making use of various field recordings sourced from the UK/France by Antoine Bertin.
 Nazara designed our graphics while in Berlin, and the audiobook was recorded by Joanne inside a Toronto cinema with Kat Hui as the narrator.
 The illustrations were drawn in graphite and ink, then digitally edited by Kyu in Seoul.

 I missed the fundraiser.
 Can I still order a book or package?